 - Pleasure Pier: The Historic Pleasure Pier is the place to go for family-friendly entertainment, boardwalk food, midway games, amusement rides and much more.

 After you have had your fill of the sun and surf, visit Galveston Island State Park before leaving the island.
 Here you can learn more about Galveston Island, go bird watching, kayaking, geocaching and participate in fishing clinics.

 2. Surfside Beach

 Just a short trip from Galveston is Surfside Beach, considered to be a hidden gem of Texas beaches.
-During the summer, you can swim, surf, kayak and soak up the sun.
+During the summer, Surfside Beach is one of the best beaches in Texas to swim, as well as kayak and soak up the sun.
 There is also a splash pad and a playground for the kids at nearby Jetty Park.
 If it is too cold to swim, gather your friends, bring the marshmallows and build a campfire on the beach.
 You can also go horseback riding from November 1st through March 31st.

 Interested in crabbing?
 Across the road from Stalhman Park at 2211 Bluewater Highway is the crabbing pier, popular among both amateur and experienced crabbers.